AngeloKai/ml-for-web/README.md

 to anticipate user intention and provide assistance as needed.
 For example, when a worker is learning how to operate a new machine, the application could show how to operate each component as the worker gazes at each component.
-To do so, the app developer will need a objection detection model that is tuned to detect the components because they aren't included in typical image detection databases like [ImageNet](http://www.image-net.org/).
+To do so, the app developer will need an objection detection model that is tuned to detect the components because they aren't included in typical image detection databases like [ImageNet](http://www.image-net.org/).